 GEVES specialises in numerous agricultural and fodder species, and is entrusted by the Community Plant Variety Office for maize, soft wheat, durum wheat, barley, triticale, oat, rye, rice, sunflower, rape, flax, sorghum, beet, industrial chicory, fescue, cocksfoot, alfalfa, soy, castor, sesame, and more.
 To examine the distinctness of candidate varieties compared to similar existing varieties, GEVES owns extensive collections of well-known reference varieties.
 It also has extensive databases and software for comparing varieties.

-VCUS tests are carried out for all agricultural crops submitted for registration in the catalogue.
+VCUS tests are carried out for all agricultural crops submitted for registration in the Catalogue.
 The aim of these tests is to evaluate a variety’s suitability for growing in French agro-climatic conditions, and the use made of harvested crops and products produced from that variety.
 To qualify for registration, a new variety must have ‘added value’.
 This is established by comparing it to a set of existing reference varieties.
-This means that when a variety is published in the French catalogue, all end-users can make an informed decision based on the information acquired over 2 testing cycles.
+This means that when a variety is published in the French Catalogue, all end-users can make an informed decision based on the information acquired over 2 testing cycles.

 Candidate varieties are evaluated on:

-In order to minimise the negative environmental impacts of agricultural productions, particular attention is given to a variety’s ability to adapt to environmental and growing conditions, its water and nitrogen efficiency, and its resistance to disease and pests.
+In order to minimize the negative environmental impacts of agricultural productions, particular attention is given to a variety’s ability to adapt to environmental and growing conditions, its water and nitrogen efficiency, and its resistance to disease and pests.

 As most of these characteristics depend greatly on the environment, trial networks are implemented to simulate the different environmental conditions that the variety could encounter.
 These trials last two years in order to account for climate variations from one year to the next.
 VCUS trials also have to represent actual farming practices.
 For cereal crops, trials are conducted in 2 cycles, with and without fungicide.

 For most species, certain resistances to disease, pests, cold, wind, and other physiological accidents are examined in controlled circumstances.
-For this, GEVES is equipped with laboratories, greenhouses, INRA greenhouses, and fields contaminated with the disease in question.
+For this, GEVES is equipped with laboratories, greenhouses, INRAE greenhouses, and fields contaminated with the disease in question.

 For forage plants, trials can last up to 3 years, with one implantation site and several years of harvest.
-This network, called a “CTPS network”, brings together experts from all CTPS structures (GEVES, plant breeders, ITA and INRA) in addition to cooperatives and agricultural colleges.
+This network, called a “CTPS network”, brings together experts from all CTPS structures (GEVES, plant breeders, ITA and INRAE) in addition to cooperatives and agricultural colleges.
 It is coordinated by GEVES.

 To qualify for registration, a new variety must offer a clear improvement over existing varieties.
 This is evaluated by comparing the variety with well-established commercial varieties, also known as comparison varieties.
 Evaluations are carried out according to registration rules which are formalised by CTPS Expert Commissions and published in the technical regulations.
 Registration rules must allow for criteria other than yield disease resistance, maturity, and end-use.
 The number of criteria taken into account varies significantly depending on the species, from 3 for grain maize (yield, maturity, and lodging) to 24 for potatoes for consumption.
 As these rules define the criteria that varieties must meet to be registered in the French Catalogue, they play a key role in guiding genetic progress.
 They are constantly evolving to meet user and society needs, and take account of developments in plant breeding.

 The CTPS also accepts requests for Organic Farming.
-A cross-section commission within the CTPS was created in 2016 to promote the registration of varieties adapted to organic farming conditions in the French Catalogue.
+A cross-section commission within the CTPS was created in 2017 to promote the registration of varieties adapted to organic farming conditions in the French Catalogue.